 Activity Date Purpose Participants Outcomes Next Steps Status Peterson Francis and Director of Initiatives, Mrs. Mavista Edwards- Rosemond.
 The assistance from the Ministry of Tourism. (ii) The Old Fire Station grounds (2) Letter sent to SLASPA seeking consent for use of the site.
 Approval letter received.
 Design Consultant Mr. Augustin Poyotte. was proposed as the relocation site. (iii) That preparations for (3) A site visit planned to assess the area and prepare a layout for the placement of the vending booths.
 Site visit held. the relocation of the St. Lucia Marketing Board (SLMB) should begin.
 (4) Consultation to continue with the management of the Marketing Board to discuss the relocation The operations of the SLMB relocated on April 07, 2021.
-CCC meeting with the Jn.
-January 19, 2021 To continue discussions with the The CCC Market Manager, Ms. (i) The CCC officers compiled a list of of the operations.
-(1) Continue to engage the vendors.
-Completed Baptiste Street vendors vendors on their individual needs, such as the condition of their structures, and the amenities that each vendor requires at the relocation site Thomas and the Vendors Coordinator Mr. Victor Augustin the vendors and their assets, as well as the areas where they would require assistance during the process of relocation.
+CCC meeting January 19, To continue The CCC Market (i) The CCC officers of the operations.
+(1) Continue to engage Completed with the Jn.
+Baptiste Street vendors 2021 discussions with the vendors on their individual needs, such as the condition of their structures, and the amenities that each vendor requires at the relocation site Manager, Ms. Thomas and the Vendors Coordinator Mr. Victor Augustin compiled a list of the vendors and their assets, as well as the areas where they would require assistance during the process of relocation. the vendors.
 (2) Meet with the MoT and the ORTCP team to discuss the areas where the vendors require assistance.
-Completed Site visit to the Old Fire Station March 02, 2021 To assess the area and prepare a site plan for From ORTCP- the Project Manager, The CCC officers and the Design (1) The Design Consultant to prepare (i) Completed Site the placement of the vending booths.
-Social Safeguards Officer and the Communications Consultant discussed the best location for the a site plan and prepare a costing for the relocation. (ii) The estimates prepared.
+Completed Site visit to the Old Fire Station Site March 02, 2021 To assess the area and prepare a site plan for the placement of the From ORTCP - the Project Manager, Social Safeguards The CCC officers and the Design Consultant (1) The Design Consultant to prepare a site plan and prepare (i) Completed (ii) The vending booths.
+Officer and the Communications discussed the best location for the a costing for the relocation. estimates prepared.